One Stop Shop

 A BSN number will be issued to you, after you successfully registered at the City Hall.
 If you visit the One Stop Shop in order to arrange City Hall registration, you'll receive the BSN number within a few weeks.

-After registration, you will receive a letter from City Hall with your BSN-number within four weeks.
+After registration, you will receive a letter from City Hall with your BSN-number within a few weeks.
 This letter will be sent to your Dutch address by postal mail.
 After registration, you must also change your postal address in Studielink.

-Still haven't heard anything after 1,5 months of waiting?
+Still haven't heard anything after six weeks of waiting?
 Contact the City Hall to get yourself informed about the status of your registration.

 - Yes, it is required to demonstrate a birth certificate for City Hall registration.
 We know that it can be a struggle to obtain the right documents from the town hall or consulate and therefore strongly recommend you to request the documents in time.
 That way, you are able to collect them all before leaving for the Netherlands.

-If you are allowed to travel to the Netherlands without the entry sticker in your passport and your Dutch residence permit cannot be picked up yet, we will print the IND approval letter for you in advance and hand it to you at the registration desk of the One Stop Shop.
+If you are allowed to travel to the Netherlands without an entry sticker in your passport and your Dutch residence permit cannot be picked up yet, you can print the IND approval letter we sent you and bring it to the registration desk of the One Stop Shop.

-Don't worry.
-Together with the ABN AMRO we made it possible for you to open a bank account at the One Stop Shop, even though the BSN isn't available yet.
-The BSN number is required to finalize the registration of your bank account, but the ABN AMRO bank gives you the opportunity the send them your BSN number later on in the procedure.
+Don’t worry.
+Together with Rabobank we made it possible for you to open a bank account at the One Stop Shop, even when your BSN isn’t available yet.
+The BSN number is required to finalise the registration of your bank account, but the Rabobank gives you the opportunity to send them your BSN number later on in the procedure.

 - Register at the City Hall at the One Stop Shop.
-The City Hall will send you your BSN number within 4 weeks;
+The City Hall will send you your BSN number within a few weeks;

-- Request an ABN AMRO bank account at the One Stop Shop;
+- Request a Rabobank bank account at the One Stop Shop;